Skip to Content

 Make sure you have included a range of vehicles to be used in all areas of free play, indoors or outside.
 For example, add extra toy vehicles to the blocks and sand/mud areas, along with more kid-sized options of ride-on vehicles.

-Many kids choose to “read” and look at books as a free play activity.
+Many kids choose to “read” and browse through books during free play.
 Be certain that you have plenty of books handy, both fiction and non-fiction, that focus on a wide range of transportation topics.

 Transport activities for early years expand children’s horizons and build their foundations of knowledge for future learning.